DelorianCS/search-script/README.md

   Pick one (exact/contain)

 ## Thanks for reading
-Hope you found this script useful,
+Hope you found this script useful

 Contributions, suggestions, and improvements are welcome.